molecules/CutandTag_ReplicatePeak_Analysis/README.md

 ```

 `sample`: Unique sample name
-  - used for individual sample output filenames to identify samples in consensus peak euler plot
+  - used for individual sample output filenames and to identify samples in consensus peak euler plot

 `bam`: Path to the aligned BAM file
   - sorted.bam is usually best but other .bam files can be used